How to estimate market size: Business and marketing planning for startups

 Know the problem you are solving

-The starting point for estimating the market size is to understand the problem you solve for customers and the potential value your product generates for them.
+The starting point for estimating market size is to understand the problem you solve for customers and the potential value your product generates for them.
+This is an aspect that many startup founders in the innovation community tend to overlook, since they get excited about the product they’ve developed without thinking about how it benefits their audience.

 Depending on your technology, you may have to choose which customer problem to solve first.
 If this is the case, completing the exercise below may help you better grasp the market size for each application.
 This will make it easier to prioritize which problem to solve first.